s-20/unnamed/Core.md

 ### Presumption of Competence

 Characters in the unnamed system are assumed to be generally competent.
-While there are exceptions (you probably aren’t competent at Quantum Physics without Characteristics that reflects that fact), characters know how to do all the regular stuff you’d expect a person in their world to be able to do.
+While there are exceptions (you probably aren’t competent at Quantum Physics without appropriate Characteristics), characters know how to do all the regular stuff you’d expect a person in their world to be able to do.
 This means, for instance, that you don’t need a rank in the Strong Trait to help push a car up a hill, but you can help more if you *do* have it.

 If you have even one rank in something, that means you’re good at it; average is no ranks, and being actually bad at something is a [Tangle](Tangles.md).